 - If you or your child has a medical or communication need that requires recorded information, St. Jude can help you record that information or get it in a form that is easy to use.
 This ensures that communications with those who have disabilities are as useful as communications with other people.
 We want to make sure that patients and caregivers with impaired sensory, manual, or speaking skills have an equal chance to take part in St. Jude services, activities, and programs.

 - Patients and their caregivers may take photos and make recordings of themselves or their children while at St. Jude.
 However, you must always respect the privacy of other patients, their family members, St. Jude staff members, and volunteers.
 Do not take photos or recordings of anyone without their permission.

-- St. Jude staff members may ask you or your family members to delete your Recordings or take other actions if they believe the Recordings would interfere with patient care or would violate someone’s privacy.
-Please comply with these requests.
+- St. Jude staff members may ask you or your family members to delete your recordings or take other actions if they believe the recordings would affect patient care or someone’s privacy.
+Please agree to these requests.

 This document is not intended to take the place of the care and attention of your personal physician or other professional medical services.
 Our aim is to promote active participation in your care and treatment by providing information and education.
 Questions about individual health concerns or specific treatment options should be discussed with your physician.

 St. Jude complies with health care-related federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.